nobruhmoments/LibraryManagement/README.md

 ## Project Timeline
 ### Week 1
 * Create project proposal.
 * Settle and define the classes.
-As well as define the methods and fields of said classes.
+As well as define the methods and fields of said classes
 * Create the UML
-* Update repository page.
+* Update repository page
+### Week 2
+* Start working on the main classes like Book and BookBrowser
+* Finish adding everything that needs to put into each class, the basics if you will
+* Add some Unit tests
+### Week 3
+* Start working on the search function and hopefully get it to somewhat work
+* Add a checked out and check out function
+### Week 4
+* Finished up the search function and works at least a little bit
+* Added more fields to the Book class